Teradata/developer-resources/docs/install-ai-unlimited/quickstart/test-install-ai-unlimited-jupyter-docker.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Run AI Unlimited and JupyterLab using Docker.
+# Run AI Unlimited and JupyterLab using Docker

 Use [Docker Compose](https://docs.docker.com/compose/) to run AI Unlimited and JupyterLab, with the AI Unlimited Jupyter Kernel, locally in containers.